Manan-Chahal/Manipal-edu/README.md

-Here is your updated technical documentation for **Manipal Edu**, modified from the original **StudyNotion** description.
-The structure, technology stack, and content have been revised accordingly:

----

 # **Manipal Edu: An EdTech Platform**

 Manipal Edu is a fully functional EdTech (Educational Technology) platform that enables users to create, consume, and rate educational content.
 The platform is built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.